 - Oxford Kidney Unit: offers a range of renal patient information leaflets

-Kidney Care UK: used to be the British Kidney Patient Association
+Kidney Care UK: used to be the British Kidney Patient Association.
+Website has up-to-the-minute information for kidney patients on Covid-19,

 Patient View: if your local unit is registered, information is given on how to view and download your latest blood & test results and records